PhongBuiMinh/Docker/README.md

-## CREATE DOCKER IMAGE FROM DOCKERFILE
+## CREATE DOCKER IMAGE WITH DOCKERFILE
 1. Create and name a Dockerfile.
 2. Add instructions and commands in Dockerfile.
 3. Build Dockerfile to create an image.